 One award will be given to an outstanding full-time SMU student, faculty or staff member.
 The nominee, or his/her nominator, should specify how the nominee has been involved with and contributed to increasing environmental awareness and action on campus.

-SMU annually honors a faculty or staff member who has demonstrated exemplary, sustained, and consistent services to the community outside the University.
-Nominations are reviewed by a panel of previous recipients of the award.
+SMU annually honors a faculty or staff member who has demonstrated exemplary, sustained, and consistent service to the community outside the University. nominations are reviewed by a panel of previous recipients of the award.